-Make sure your ball cans and balls are recycled at the end of use.
-Make sure you only buy balls in cans that can be recycled.
-Consider recycling options such as partnerships with local schools or vets etc. to donate balls.
+Make sure your ball cans and balls are recycled at the endof use, and that you only buy balls in cans that can be recycled.
+Consider sharing old balls with local schools or vets, etc. or joining the newly launched ball recycling service with DYUCE.